THE - Theater

 This course is an applied study of the dramatic literature and production practices of theatre for youth.
 Final project will be the presentation of a play for local schools.

-Prerequisite: THE 101 or permission of instructor
+Prerequisite: THE 101 or Instructor Permission

 This course covers the principles and methods for the design and application of makeup for performance on stage and screen.

-Prerequisite: THE 101 or permission of instructor
+Prerequisite: THE 101 or Instructor Permission

 This course is an applied study of technical theatre, including the fundamentals of scene design, set construction, painting, lighting, base electronics, properties, fly systems, drafting techniques and backstage organization.